jjvanzon/Circular-Language-Spec/spec/interfaces/interfaces-main-concepts.md

 ### Interface Referencing and Redirecting

-This article contains examples of what different interface referencing and redirecting situations would look like in a diagram and what name we could give to this situation.
+This article contains examples of what different interface referencing and redirecting situations might look like in a diagram and what name we could give to this situation.

 #### Interface Reference